 When using your knowledge base as a marketing tool it also helps in building up a strong community around your product.

 Good, well-promoted documentation brings in more readers to your knowledge base.
 If these readers find useful information on your knowledge base, they will engage more with your product.

 Satisfied users are more likely to share the content in social media and other social news websites like hacker news.
 It’s a great loop for your business to have.

 A strong example of that is Digital Ocean, a cloud infrastructure provider.
 Their knowledge base is made up of different kinds of content.
 Starting from beginner level how-to-do-X-and-Y tutorials to advanced optimization guides.

-However, despite Digital Ocean having one of the most comprehensive knowledge bases, sometimes users can’t find exactly what they are looking for.
+However, despite Digital Ocean has one of the most comprehensive knowledge bases, sometimes users can’t find exactly what they are looking for.
 That’s where their strong community steps in.